ibm-bluemix-mobile-services/bms-samples-cordova-hellopush/README.md

-# HelloPush Cordova application for IBM MobileFirst Services on IBM Bluemix
+# HelloPush Cordova application for IBM Cloud Push Notifications Services

 The HelloPush sample contains a Cordova project that you can use to learn.